 Photoshop CC has several frames you can lay over top of a photo.
 By adjusting the layer style of the frame you can create a unique design that enhances the picture.
 Try it!

-- Open Adobe Photoshop CC.
+- Open a new document in Adobe Photoshop CC.

 - Insert a photo of your choice.
 From the File menu, click Place Embedded.
 Select the picture and click Place.